Brianland

 34:25 — Bob in car getting high

-35:10–37:15 – classroom scene – Bob & teacher – Leo improvised the lines about Teddy Roosevelt & Ben Franklin riffing on how the prop department had decorated the room
+35:10–37:15 – classroom scene – Bob & teacher – Leo improvised the lines about Teddy Roosevelt & Ben Franklin – riffing on posters the prop department had hung the room

-the teacher is played by a theater actor – in her first film
+the teacher is played by a theater actor (Tisha Sloan) – in her first film

 the teacher praises Willa – Bob gets choked up